GGracieux/lighthouse-orchestrator/README.md

 docker build -t lightkeeper .
 ```

-- Create a docker-compose.yml specifying config-dir and data-dir folders (see below for configuration and results details).
+- Create a docker-compose.yml specifying config-dir and data-dir folders (see below for configuration and output details).
 For example :
 ```yml
 version: '3.2'
 services: